ricksurya/shogi/README.md

 # BoxShogi Assignment
-Box take home challenge - hi!
-Here's my rendition on designing the box MiniShogi game.
+Hi!
+Here's my rendition on designing the MiniShogi game.
 Below, I'll be explaining how I designed the game, why I chose my design, and finally some possible improvements!
 # Structure
 There are three packages for this project: `board`, `game`, and `pieces`.